 Dolby Atmos Music is an immersive audio experience.
 Dolby Atmos Music allows sounds to be precisely placed, adding dimensionality to create a full audio atmosphere.

 Dolby Atmos Music allows people to connect with their favorite music in a whole new way, pulling them into a song and revealing what was lost with stereo recordings.
 Listeners can discover hidden details and subtleties with unparalleled clarity.
 Whether it’s a complex harmony of instruments placed around a listener, a legendary guitar solo that fills a room, a massive bass drop that washes over the audience, or the subtle breath a singer takes, Dolby Atmos gives music more space and the freedom to unleash every detail and emotion as the artist intended.

-Once you have your Dolby Atmos system setup, open up the Tidal app in one the supported streaming devices, and there is a Dolby Atmos playlist you can play to test it out.
-Otherwise look out for the Dolby symbol on tracks you're interested in.
+Once you have your Dolby Atmos system setup, open up the Tidal app on one of the supported streaming devices, and there is a Dolby Atmos playlist you can play to test it out.
+Otherwise, look out for the Dolby symbol on tracks you're interested in.